Our Blog

 This enables you to pinpoint what results the client is after with logo creation.

-A food brand may go for “freshness, zest and colour”.
-A tool hardware store may go for “strength and reliability.”
+• A food brand may go for “freshness, zest and colour”

 Understanding the competition and how they brand themselves is vital to creating a unique logo that stands out from the crowd.

-List 3 logos you like, preferably in different industries and include dot points what you do and don’t like for each
+9. List 3 logos you like and include dot points what you do and don’t like for each

 Some clients have quite fixed ideas on what they want before they come to you.
 It’s good to get clear on this at the outset.
 Sometimes the idea they have won’t align with their vision for the brand and you may need to have further conversations about it.

-Most people have pretty strong colour preferences.
+Most people have pretty strong colour preferences, and they can often give you directions for other logo elements as well.
 Knowing this will save you time and headaches while you’re developing ideas.

 The tag line may be important to the logo, so it’s good to know if you need to incorporate it into your design ideas.